 - Read "Preparing for the Experiment" in the lab manual, and carry out the directions given.
 Note that online quizzes for most experiments are available on Learn@UW as a resource.
 These laboratory quizzes are not a graded component of this course. - Review relevant sections of your textbook. - View the appropriate ChemPages on the web. - Prepare your laboratory notebook.
-Before coming to lab, write a short summary statement and procedural outline of the experiment (see page xi in your lab manual for more information on what this entails), make tables to record experimental data, leave areas to record experimental observations, do any pre-lab calculations, and answer any prelab questions An example of a prepared notebook is provided in the lab manual on pages xxxvii xxxviii.
+Before coming to lab, write a short summary statement and procedural outline of the experiment (see page xi in your lab manual for more information on what this entails), make tables to record experimental data, leave areas to record experimental observations, do any pre-lab calculations, and answer any prelab questions An example of a prepared notebook is provided in the lab manual on page xxxix.

 Your TA will check your notebook at the beginning of the lab session to make sure these requirements are met.
 If you arrive without a properly prepared notebook, you will be asked to leave the lab to correct this.
-Points will be deducted from your lab score for that assignment in accordance with the percentage of the procedure you were unable to participate in while preparing your lab notebook.
+In addition to losing performance points (20% of your lab grade), you will not receive credit for the part of the lab you were unable to complete because you were unprepared.

 Safety in the Laboratory: The "Safety" section of the lab manual covers general safety precautions for all experiments.
-Each experiment also has a "For Your Safety" section with specific precautions that you should read before coming to lab.
+Each experiment also has a "Safety Information" section with specific precautions that you should read before coming to lab.
 Failure to follow proper safe laboratory practices, including not wearing safety goggles, may lead to you being ejected from the laboratory and receiving zero credit for the experiment.

-Attendance: You are required to arrive to lab on time.
+Laboratory Attendance: You are required to attend the lab section in which you are enrolled and to arrive on time.
 Your TA will review safety information and any modifications to the experiment at the start of the lab period.
-If you are late and miss part or all of the prelab discussion, you may not be allowed to enter the laboratory to perform the experiment.
+If you are late and miss part or all of your TA's lab briefing, you will lose performance points (up to 20% of your lab grade).
+If you arrive 30 minutes or more past the start time of your lab, you will not be allowed into lab to perform the experiment.

 Unless you are formally excused, you must attend all laboratory sessions.
 There are no procedures to make-up laboratories you miss, and a grade of zero will be recorded for all unexcused absences.
-If you have an extenuating circumstance that will require you to miss lab, notify your TA as soon as possible before the lab period, and receive confirmation from your TA that your absence meets the requirements for being excused.
+If you have a religious conflict, UW athletic commitment, UW field trip for another course, or other legitimate school related reason for missing lab, you must report the conflict to your TA a minimum of two weeks before the absence occurs, receive confirmation from your TA that your absence meets the requirements for being excused, and make arrangements with your TA to make up the lab.
+If you are seriously ill or have a family emergency and are unable to attend lab, inform your TA as soon as possible via email and make arrangements with your TA to make up the missed lab.